A direct approach to computing the non-interacting kinetic energy functional: Introduction

 In recent years, there have been several attempts to leverage the flexibility of Machine Learning (ML) algorithms to learn approximations to kinetic energy functionals.
 ML-based kinetic energy functionals, however, often suffer from a lack of physical interpretability and limited generalizability beyond their training datasets.
 Most existing ML approaches derive kinetic energy densities indirectly from KSDFT calculations and are trained primarily on small datasets consisting of KSDFT ground-state densities; we note that ground-state densities constitute an \emph{unknown} subset of $N$-representable densities.
 Although several efforts have been made to address these issues \cite{Snyder12, Meyer20, Ryczko22}, the training datasets for all these ML-based approaches still originate from KSDFT calculations, limiting their applicability to a truly orbital-free framework.
+Recently, \cite{Kovachki23} introduced a mathematically grounded operator learning framework that can, in principle, be used to learn complex functionals such as the non-interacting kinetic energy.
+However, training such models requires explicit evaluation of the energy for arbitrary electron densities.

-To the best of our knowledge, none of the existing numerical methods compute $T_s[\rho]$ exactly for arbitrary $N$-representable density, even when such densities correspond to the ground state of a non-interacting potential.
-Instead, they are indirectly computed starting from a potential, computing the KS orbitals in the context of KSDFT calculations, and computing the exact non-interacting kinetic energy from the KS orbitals.
-This is also typically how the dataset used to train ML models for $T_s[\rho]$ is generated.
+To the best of our knowledge, there are no existing numerical methods to compute $T_{KS}(\rho)$ explicitly for arbitrary $N$-representable density.
+However, if such densities correspond to the ground state of a non-interacting potential, the Kohn-Sham inversion \cite{Andre25} could be used.
+In KSDFT $T_{KS}(\rho)$ is implicitly computed starting from a potential via the KS orbitals obtained as part of the KSDFT calculations.
+This is also typically how the datasets used to train data-driven models for $T_{KS}(\rho)$ are generated.
 Thus, only a small subset of $v$-representable densities is sampled with conventional approaches.
 We present in this work a variational principle to compute an extension of the non-interacting kinetic energy functional for arbitrary $N$-representable densities, including those that are not $v$-representable, and validate our approach numerically using 1D KSDFT calculations.
 Our results offer a systematic approach for developing improved kinetic energy functionals and thus hold promise for developing OFDFT models with improved accuracy.